Unity-Technologies/com.unity.cli-project-setup/README.md

         "com.unity.test.metadata-manager": "file:D:/com.unity.test.metadata-manager"
         ```

-        2. Add a scoped registry section to your project manifest: The com.unity.test.metadata-manager is published to the internal, upm-candidates package registry.
-If your project needs to use the production (non-internal) Unity package registry, you'll need to add a scopedRegistry section to your project manifest in order to access it
+        2. If you are using the production/public Unity package repository, you'll need to add a scoped registry section to your project manifest as the com.unity.test.metadata-manager is published to the internal, upm-candidates package registry only.
+Here is an example of how to do this.

         ```
         "scopedRegistries": [